From all-out classic bakes, to the best cookies, as well as some healthy (but tasty!) treats, here are 25 baking recipes we love!

 4. Traditional scones

-Honeycombers’ Head of People and Culture, Angela, has a homemade scones recipe from her grandmother that will satisfy all your pastry cravings – just add lashings of jam.
+Our Chief Operating Officer, Angela, has a homemade scone recipe from her grandmother that will satisfy all your pastry cravings – just add lashings of jam.
 Mix half a cup of double cream and half a cup of water before adding a whisked egg in.
 Then, mix two cups of self-raising flour, two tablespoons of sugar and a pinch of salt.
 Add two parts of this into the first mixture to make your dough.
 Cut them into circles and bake at 220 degrees for 10 minutes to make 10 to 12 scones.
 Her tip?
 “The key to these scones is a light touch.
 Make sure to only knead the dough until it comes together, and your scones will be light and fluffy!”

 5. Lemon Drizzle Cake

 When life gives you lemons?
 Ditch the lemonade and go straight for the lemon drizzle cake!
 A firm fave in our house, this can be demolished in one sitting – so be warned!
 It’s also super easy to make, so the kids can help too.
-Our favourite recipe is this bake; it doesn’t need many ingredients (only five) and tastes delicious, even for amateur bakers out there (like myself!)
+Our favourite recipe by BBC Good Food doesn’t need many ingredients (only five) and tastes delicious, even for amateur bakers out there (like myself!)

 Who can resist cookies?
 Not us, that’s for sure.
 And we are always in search of the best chocolate chip cookie recipe.
 And this time, the search is over, hooray!
 We’ve spoken to expert baker Tara (who studied pastry at Le Cordon Bleu in London, no less), and she’s given us all the intel on what makes the best cookies.
 Want to mix it up with another cookie combo?
 There’s more below…